New Maker Space

 Book Trust Partnership

-PS 15 will be partnering with Book Trust to provide students with FREE Scholastic books for their home libraries.
-Every month, students will be able to select books from Scholastic to keep!
+PS 15 has partnered with Book Trust to provide students with FREE Scholastic books for their home libraries.
+Every month, students select books from Scholastic to grow their home libraries!
 We want all of our students to develop a love of reading and have every opportunity to learn about the world around them and get lost in the imagination and creativity found in books.
-More information will follow.